Invest in India FDI and Profit Repatriation – IT Sector

 Financial Year End

-At the end of every financial year the company has 3 stages of tax implications
+At the end of every financial year, the company has 3 stages of tax implications.

 Refer our Newsletter and Booklet on International Transfer pricing for more information.

 As per Indian Income Tax Act, Dividends are no longer taxable in the hands of the companies as the Dividend Distribution Tax has been removed.
-Now the shareholder has to pay the tax on receiving dividend as per applicable dividend tax rates.
+Now the shareholder has to pay the tax on receiving dividends as per applicable dividend tax rates.

-However, for LLP Profit after Tax is freely repatriable to partners overseas.
+However, for LLP, Profit after Tax is freely repatriable to partners overseas.

-Refer Profit Repatriation section below for more options on transferring earnings
+Refer Profit Repatriation section below for more options on transferring earnings.

 Exit